 A business and regulatory litigator focused on aviation, other transportation sectors, and international trade, including antidumping and countervailing duty cases, Roy has first chair trial experience before juries, federal and state court judges, and administrative agencies and before courts of appeal throughout the United States.

 Roy draws on his extensive trial experience to counsel companies and individuals facing a wide range of complex legal issues.
 He helps airlines and other aviation industry entities in regulatory challenges, manufacturers and importers in trade disputes, argues appeals, defends patent holders, and represents companies before arbitration panels throughout the United States and Europe.

-Roy represents airlines, an airline trade association, and fixed base operators in 14 C.F.R. part 13 and part 16 administrative litigation before the FAA.
+Roy has represented several airlines, aviation trade associations, charter companies, and fixed base operators in 14 C.F.R. part 13 and part 16 administrative litigation before the FAA, to enforce federal grant assurance obligations of airport sponsors.